 An Industry Like Any Other: Focused on Business

-Had you followed iGaming Super Show 2014, held on June 25-27 2014 at the RAI Expo Center in Amsterdam, you’d conclude it was a big, fun party.
+Had you followed Star Gambling Super Show 2014, held on June 25-27 2014 at the RAI Expo Center in Amsterdam, you’d conclude it was a big, fun party.
 While live entertainment and networking in clubs and bars were definitely part of the picture, on the ground the expo was clearly about business.
 While music and dance served as a backdrop, the real aim for most attendees was to have as many relevant contacts as possible, so the days were filled with discussions and meetings.

 A Business for Risk Takers with Smarts and Deep Pockets

 While the gaming industry to the uninitiated seems like a free license to print money, its ultra-competitive nature and barriers to entry in terms of license and compliance fees make it anything but.
-As in a casino rating, the odds are stacked: you are much more likely to lose money on gaming projects compared to your chances of making a return.
+As in a casino reviews, the odds are stacked: you are much more likely to lose money on gaming projects compared to your chances of making a return.
 In this fast-moving field risks of alternative currencies (and obligations associated with them), falling revenue in some jurisdictions (Delaware), still small share of the online revenue (16% on gambling revenue in the UK is online), challenges in retaining customers even with big data analytics make online gaming a resource-intensive, fast-moving and challenging industry.

 Read more about ios app development.